nslhyea/cms/payload.md

 version:v5.0.0

-Permitting unauthorized users to download any file from the server.
+Permitting unauthorized users to read any file from the server.

 code
 ![image](https://github.com/nslhyea/cms/assets/156444259/bd6fb0f7-a8c9-4024-af6e-349a5ce68d44)